meghnabinod2049/Ethernaut-writeups/level__26.md

--The CryptoVault uses LegacyToken, which forwards transfer() calls to DoubleEntryPoint.
+-The CryptoVault uses LegacyToken, which forwards transfer() calls to DoubleEntryPoint

--When sweepToken() is called with LegacyToken, it causes DoubleEntryPoint to transfer DET tokens (wrongly) from the vault to a player

 -We should deploy a detection bot that will watch `delegateTransfer()` calls